Plant Finder

 Description

-Epacris pulchella ‘Prostrate Form’, commonly known as Wall Heath, is a low-growing, spreading form of a species native to eastern Australia, particularly New South Wales and southern Queensland.
-This compact groundcover typically grows to around 20cm high and can spread up to 1 metre wide, forming a delicate mat of fine, dark green foliage.
-From late winter to spring, it produces masses of small, tubular white to pale pink flowers along its stems, highly attractive to native bees and small birds.
-Prefers well-drained, acidic soils in a sunny to part-shaded position and benefits from consistent moisture.
-Ideal for rockeries, native cottage gardens, or adding texture to mixed plantings in cool to temperate climates.
+Epacris pulchella ‘Prostrate Form’ is a low-growing, spreading groundcover, forming a delicate mat of fine, dark green foliage up to 30 cm high and 1 m wide.
+From late winter to spring, it produces masses of small, tubular white to pale pink flowers along the stems, attracting native bees and small birds.
+Its compact, tidy habit makes it ideal for rockeries, cottage gardens, or adding texture to mixed plantings.

 Plant Category